LaunchCode-Education-Archived/pathways/5_3-back-end-web-capstone-project/README.md

-<div class="markdown-one-line">Now that you've learned a core skill, you're ready to build an amazing project!</div>
+<div>Now that you've learned a core skill, you're ready to build an amazing project!</div>

 ## Project Overview